michealespinola/syno.plexupdate/README.md

    1. Enter Task: name as '`Syno.Plex Update`', and leave User: set to '`root`'
    1. Click Schedule tab and configure per your requirements
    1. Click Task Settings tab
-   1. Enter 'User-defined script' as '`bash /var/services/homes/admin/scripts/bash/plex/syno.plexupdate/syno.plexupdate.sh`' if using the above script placement example. '`/var/services/homes`' is the base location of user home directories
+   1. Enter 'User-defined script' similar to '`bash /volume1/homes/admin/scripts/bash/plex/syno.plexupdate/syno.plexupdate.sh`' if using the above script placement example

+      '`/volume1`' is the default storage volume on a Synology NAS.
+You can determine your script directory's full pathname by looking at the Location properties of the folder with the [File Station](https://www.synology.com/en-global/knowledgebase/DSM/help/FileStation/FileBrowser_desc) tool in the DSM:
+      1. Right-click on the folder containing the script and choose Properties
+      1. Copy the full directory path from the Location field
 1. Click OK

 # Script Logic Flow

 1. Identify the "Plex Media Server" installation directory and other system-specific technical details
-1. Create a "Updates" archive directory if it does not exist, and remove old update package files
+1. Create a "Packages" Archive directory if it does not exist, and remove old update package files
 1. Extract Plex Token from local Preferences file for use to lookup available updates
 1. Scrape JSON data to identify applicable updates specific to hardware architecture
 1. Compare currently running version information against latest online version
 1. If a new version exists and is older than the default 7-days - install the new version
-1. Check if the upgrade was successful and send appropriate notifications
+1. Check if the upgrade was successful, update local changelog if applicable, and send appropriate notifications

+# Script Directory Structure

+The script will automatically create directories and files as needed in the following structure based off of the location of the script, as per this example:

+    /volume1/homes/admin/scripts/bash/plex/syno.plexupdate
+    |   README.md
+    |   syno.plexupdate.sh
+    |
+    \---Archive
+       +---Packages
+       |       changelog.txt
+       |       PlexMediaServer-1.20.1.3252-a78fef9a9-x86_64.spk
+       |       PlexMediaServer-1.20.2.3402-0fec14d92-x86_64.spk
+       |       ...
+       |
+       \---Scripts
+                syno.plexupdate.v2.3.1.sh
+                syno.plexupdate.v2.3.2.sh
+                syno.plexupdate.v2.3.3.sh
+                syno.plexupdate.v2.9.9.sh
+                syno.plexupdate.v2.9.9.1.sh
+                syno.plexupdate.v2.9.9.2.sh
+                ...

+The Archive folder contains copies of Plex update Packages as well as copies of the update Scripts that are running.
+The script archive is not a mirror of what is on GitHub.
+The script archive is for version rollback purposes, and are a snapshot of your running copy of the script.
+If you make modifications to the script, the copy in the script archive will be updated accordingly.

+The '`changelog.txt`' file is a historical changelog only for updates installed by the script.

+# Example Output

+    SYNO.PLEX UPDATER SCRIPT v2.9.9.2

+           Script: syno.plexupdate.sh v2.9.9.2
+       Script Dir: /volume1/homes/admin/scripts/bash/plex/syno.plexupdate
+      Running Ver: 2.9.9.2
+       Online Ver: 2.3.3
+         Released: 2020-09-06 06:34:14-07:00 (41+ days old)
+                 * No new version found.

+         Synology: DS1019+ (x86_64), DSM 6.2.3-25426 Update 2
+         Plex Dir: /volume1/Plex/Library/Application Support/Plex Media Server
+       Plex Token: XXXXXXXXXXXXXXXXXXXX
+      Running Ver: 1.20.2.3402-0fec14d92
+       Online Ver: 1.20.3.3437-f1f08d65b (Public Channel)
+         Released: 2020-10-14 07:22:52-07:00 (3+ days old)
+                 * Newer version found!

+      New Package: PlexMediaServer-1.20.3.3437-f1f08d65b-x86_64.spk
+      Package Age: 3+ days old (7+ required for install)

+     Update newer than 7 days - skipping...

 # To-Do

-The code currently has (4) hardcoded default but user-configurable variables:
+The script currently has (4) hardcoded default but user-configurable variables:

 1. `MinimumAge=7`
    * A **7**-day age requirement for installing the latest version as a bug/issue deterrent